MBirkmann/jmh_benchmark/README.md

 ## Getting started
 ### Prerequisites
-The project requires at least JDK 11 and Maven 3.6.
+The project requires at least JDK 11 and Maven 3.6 properly installed.

 ### Installation
 Installation with Maven: